Look at these 1964 Alaska Earthquake Pictures. Images of destruction in Anchorage from the powerful 9.2 quake.

 Most survivors will tell you that during the 1964 earthquake, it seemed like the earth's violence would never stop.

-And later, every aftershock, terrified us because we thought the monstrous quake was starting all over again.
+And later, every aftershock scared us because we thought the monstrous quake was starting all over again.

 photos by Diane S. Smith